snok/django-auth-adfs/docs/azure_ad_config_guide.rst

-Step 2 - Configuring AUTH_ADFS & AUTHENTICATION_BACKENDS in settings.py
+Step 2 - Configuring settings.py
 --------------------------------------------------------
 We need to update the ``settings.py`` to accomedate for our registered Azure AD application.